KunalDhanaitkar/Mini-Project-2-Search-Engine/README.md

 This Project was developed using Python and a Python library 'Flask'. **Flask** is a popular Python web framework.
 It is a third-party Python library used for developing web applications.

+> However, This Project currently does not work properly since it does not have a datastore to collect the crawled content from.

 ## Requirements

 * Python3